 A quick reminder that if you are considering working with a medical recruitment agency.
 We do appreciate if you reach out to AdvanceMed first as we will be able to guide you.
 And if it does make sense to work with a medical recruitment agency, AdvanceMed may receive a referral fee, which helps us to continue to produce free content, such as this blog post.

 So what are the circumstances where you would probably not wish to use a recruitment agency?
-Lets examine these before going into more detail about the advantages of recruitment agencies.
+Let’s examine these before going into more detail about the advantages of recruitment agencies.

 When Is It Not Helpful To Use a Medical Recruitment Agent?

 The simple answer to the above question is to consider the economic concept of supply and demand.
-Medical Recruitment Agencies are companies which specialise in finding candidates for hospitals and health services.
+Medical Recruitment Agencies are companies that specialise in finding candidates for hospitals and health services.
 They are normally called upon when the hospital and health service has exhausted all its usual recruitment strategies and tactics.
 There is one particular exception to this which will discuss shortly.

-But for the most part you can now see the sorts of scenarios where a recruitment agency can be useful to a hospital or health service and therefore also a smart move for the doctor themselves.
+But for the most part, you can now see the sorts of scenarios where a recruitment agency can be useful to a hospital or health service and therefore also a smart move for the doctor themselves.

 If, however, the hospital or health service is not having difficulty attracting candidates for jobs then it is generally not useful to go through a medical recruitment agent.
 And, in fact, it can possibly hurt your chances.

 Let me explain.